 Ethanol usage as a biofuel additive for fuel has rapidly grown since the early 2000s.
-Trains transport large volumes of it across the country.
-Some of the biggest safety and environmental incidents involving ethanol occurred on the railways, according to the Massachusetts Department of Environmental Protection.
+Trains continuously transport large volumes of it across the country.
+Some of the biggest safety and environmental incidents involving ethanol have occurred on the railways, according to the Massachusetts Department of Environmental Protection.
 Other notable incidents include explosions and fires at distilleries in their storage facilities.

 Unlike oil fires, ethanol fires do not produce thick black smoke.
 Firefighters call them “invisible fires.”
 The heat zone reaches far beyond the visible flames.
 These fires are very difficult to extinguish.
 In derailment incidents, they are generally allowed to burn out.

 What is Ethanol Used For?

 Ethanol is a clear and colorless liquid with many commercial and industrial applications.

 The pharmaceutical industry uses ethanol as a solvent and preservative in the manufacturing of drugs.
 It is also the primary ingredient in making alcoholic beverages.
 Other uses include the manufacturing of scents, flavorings and coloring.

 RELATED ARTICLE: Protect Your Microbrewery with Chemical Storage Buildings

 As mentioned above, ethanol is used as a biofuel additive for gasoline.
 The United States is the largest producer of ethanol fuel in the world.
 Typical gasoline blends may contain up to 10 percent ethanol.
 This percentage is trending up – 15 percent blends are becoming more commonplace.

 Safe Ethanol Storage Options from U.S. Chemical Storage

 Ethanol has specific storage requirements due to its properties and associated hazards.